Powers of the theta divisor and relations in the tautological ring: Introduction

 \begin{theorem}[Theorem~$\star$ of \cite{2005GraberVakil}] Any tautological class on $\oMgn$ of codimension $k$ can be represented by a class supported on the locus of curves having at least $k-g+1$ rational components. \end{theorem}

-More generally, Theorem~$\star$ also implies several other properties of the tautological rings, including the analogous vanishing statements to Theorem~\ref{thm:Fabervanishing} for curves with rational tails and curves of compact type and the ``socle" statements for these moduli spaces (that is, the one-dimensionality of the tautological ring in the smallest nonzero codimension); see \cite[Section 5]{2005GraberVakil}.
+More generally, Theorem~$\star$ also implies several other properties of the tautological rings, including the analogous vanishing statements to Theorem~\ref{thm:Fabervanishing} for curves with rational tails, or for curves of compact type, and the socle statements for these moduli spaces (that is, the one-dimensionality of the tautological ring in the smallest codimension where it is nontrivial); see \cite[Section 5]{2005GraberVakil}.

 A stronger form of Theorem~$\star$ was proved by Faber and Pandharipande:

 \begin{theorem}[\cite{2005FaberPandharipande}] There exists an expression for any codimension $k$ tautological class in terms of tautological classes supported on curves with at least $k-g+1$ rational components. \end{theorem}